donian267/Ecommerce-Data-Analysis/README.md

 - What's the best selling item category?
 - Which demographic would be best to target for marketing?
-- When is the best time for marketing a particulier item and to who?
+- When is the best time for marketing a particular  item and to whom?

 ### Data Analysis